lfr/lfr.github.io/fun/_posts/2021-2-16-journey-to-functional-wonderland.md

 ![splash](/assets/glow.png)

 Wandering developer, your next adventure awaits.
-I know you're ready.
-Without knowing it, you've been ready the moment you wrote your first line of code.
+I know you're ready, because you've been ready the moment you wrote your first line of code.

 This journey will bring you fame, of course, and glory, sooo much glory.
 But above all else, this journey will take you to a magical place you thought was forever lost, the place where the code you just wrote is **the most rewarding thing** you did today.
 Because it *feels* safe, neat, and robust, the moment you write it.